menehune23/sol/README.md

 ### Vowel Omission

 Because Sol's letters map to sounds, and many sounds are traditionally pronounced ambigiously in the context of a word -- such as the ending sounds of "barber" and "harbor" -- omit vowels where the expected pronounciation would already naturally occur.
-For instance, the previous examples would be spelled "barbr" and "harbr" if a Latin alphabet were being used.
+For instance, the previous examples would be spelled "borbr" and "horbr" in [Solat](#solat).

 ### Punctuation, Symbols, and Numbers